atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 let x = "This is a value"

-with file f
- when name contains ".txt"
+with File f when name contains ".txt" begin
-begin
     do prepend x
     do append to_append
   end
 ```

 Such computed values will be exposed to templates as well as the